 J.R. and Lettie Nevins never had any children, and probably for this reason they were able to be more mobile.
 Property records indicate that they may have lived in as many as three or four different houses on the Nevins & Park block.
 The last house they lived in was at 2808 NE 82nd Street.
 That barn-shaped house, built in 1925, is a Dutch Colonial on the same pattern as Bert Wait’s big house on the hill, 8234 28th Ave NE, but with less square footage.
 Because the 2808 house is smaller, the front door is not centered as is usual in the Dutch Colonial style.

 While simple in style, the house at 2808 NE 82nd Street has beautiful detailing such as leaded glass windows, wood paneling and built-in shelving and cabinets.
-We can speculate that John R. Nevins wanted to reward his wife Lettie for the years she had spent living in the log-cabin house at the corner of 85th, living without water & electricity at first, moving from house to house and taking care of Nevins’ mother.
+We can speculate that John R. Nevins wanted to reward his wife Lettie for the years she had spent living in the log-cabin house at the corner of 85th, living without water or electricity at first, moving from house to house and taking care of Nevins’ mother.
 From the listings on the census of 1920 we learn that Emma Nevins was living with John & Lettie in the Nevins & Park plat.
 Emma died December 17, 1924, and her body was returned for burial to her home of Camp Point, Illinois.
 Property records show that John & Lettie then built and moved into their new house at 2808 NE 82nd Street in 1925.
-The house has many beautiful details such as wood paneling and built-ins.

 Sometime in the period of 1916 to 1918 while Nevins was developing the Nevins & Park block with its water system and new houses, Nevins left the employ of Charles Bebb’s architectural firm and went out on his own, listing himself with his own office downtown.
 One of the projects he is known to have worked on in the 1920’s is the planning and design for the model city of Longview, WA, and its Hotel Monticello, in association with the architectural firm of Schack, Young and Myers.

 In 1924 Nevins worked in partnership with another architect to design the two-story Liberty Building at 116 Pike Street in downtown Seattle, intended for retail and office use.
 The Liberty building was renovated in 2006 and today houses the Hard Rock Cafe.
 In 1926 Nevins designed a building which still stands in the Fremont neighborhood of Seattle at 3400 Fremont Avenue North.
-The long-time tenant, Costas Opa Greek Restaurant, closed in December 2012; a Chase Bank is scheduled to open there on May 14, 2013.
+The long-time tenant, Costas Opa Greek Restaurant, closed in December 2012, and a Chase Bank branch took its place in 2013.
 This building was designed to have commercial storefronts on the ground floor and offices and apartments on the second floor.
 The original building owner’s name, David McKenzie, can still be seen on the brick front facing Fremont Avenue North.

 By the 1930’s John R. Nevins was the only remaining man of the original five families who had first lived in the Nevins & Park plat.
 Earl Park died in 1928 at age 45; his widow Lorraine continued to live in her home until her death in 1969.
 The John Park and Paul McAlister families moved away, and Bert & Grace Wait got divorced.
 Grace continued living in the house at 8234 28th Ave NE until all her children were grown, then she sold the house in 1937.